Feral the Book

 Except then it was comforting.
 Now it felt smothering.

-So there I was, steeling myself all day to prepare for their sympathetic looks — the fear nearly consuming me on the drive over as my breath began to shallow, then quicken — and instead I arrived to find just the opposite.
+So there I was one day in mid June, steeling myself all day to prepare for their sympathetic looks — the fear nearly consuming me on the drive over as my breath began to shallow, then quicken — and instead I arrived to find just the opposite.
 Instead of the tragic red carpet walk, I was the D-list actor quickly ushered to her seat.
 Did I even have a seat?
 Eyes darted away from me as soon as they landed, conversations pivoted from me at the table.

 Mark’s office coworkers, who earlier in the year offered to throw us a baby shower, the ones who barbecued with us, spent Halloweens at our annual costume party, now treated me like a stranger.
 And in a way they were correct.
 I was a stranger now, to myself, to my own body especially.
 Stranger than I ever felt in my life.